 Orthotists are registered practitioners trained in designing and providing orthoses that modify the structural or functional characteristics of the patient’s neuro-muscular and skeletal systems.
 This enables patients to mobilise, reduces falls and pains, and prevents and facilitates healing of ulcers.
 Orthotists treat people with a wide range of conditions including Diabetes, Arthritis, Cerebral Palsy, Stroke, Spina Bifida, Scoliosis, sports injuries and trauma.

-The Orthotics department at the Norfolk and Norwich University Foundation Trust is serviced by 2 highly skilled orthotists who cover a wide range of orthoses including upper and lower limb appliances, corsets, breast prosthesis and complex footwear i.e. insoles.
+The Orthotics department at the Norfolk and Norwich University Foundation Trust is serviced by 2 highly skilled orthotists who cover a wide range of orthoses including upper and lower limb appliances, corsets, and complex footwear i.e. insoles.

 Comprehensive, personalised advice is given to every patient who accesses our service, and we work hard to ensure that through assessment, care, and provision of appropriate orthoses, we are able to improve our patients’ quality of life.